figurekim317/figurekim317.github.io/fpost/rga/mimic_animal.md

 J = \text{MLP}_{J}(\beta) \in \mathbb{R}^{3 \times B},
 $$

-where:
-- $B$: Number of bones.
-- $J$: Instance-specific joint positions.
+where $B$ is the number of bones, and $J$ represents the instance-specific joint positions.

 #### 2.3 Skinning Field